PyTorch¶

 Containers¶

-.
-Note on Perlmutter, best performance for multi-node distributed training using containers is achieved via usage of the (nccl-2.15
+tag refers to the NGC image tag.
+Note that the best performance for multi-node distributed training using containers is achieved via usage of the NCCL shifter modules, along with the default gpu

 Distributed training¶

-PyTorch makes it fairly easy to get up and running with multi-gpu and multi-node training via its distributed package.
+PyTorch makes it fairly easy to get up and running with multi-GPU and multi-node training via its distributed package.
 For an overview, refer to the PyTorch distributed documentation.

 shifter module, along with the default gpu